-Success in this course will require you to do more than simply appear in class twice a week and answer an occasional question.
-In business, that is called just “meeting expectations”, the lowest level of achievement.
-I expect that all of my students are prepared to actively participate in our in-class, and digital, discussions since that is a key way to learn as much as possible.
+Success in this course will require you to do more than appear in class twice weekly and answer an occasional question.
+In business, that is called just “meeting expectations,” the lowest level of achievement.
+I expect that all of my students are prepared to actively participate in our in-class and digital discussions since that is a crucial way to learn as much as possible.
 This course is about active, on-the-field engagement, not one focused primarily on lectures.

-We will focus on assigned cases using the Socratic method to engage with, and learn, the course material.
+We will focus on assigned cases using the Socratic method to engage with and learn the course material.
 That will require you to complete the Before We Begin deliverables found in the Schedule.
 Assessment of your preparedness and engagement may include your performance on unscheduled content quizzes.
-Please review the Engagement Rubric in the Engagement page of the Policies section of this site.
-Be certain to review the Engagement section the Deliverables page of your course’s syllabus for more information.
+Please review the Engagement Rubric in this site’s Engagement page of the Course Policies section.
+Review the Engagement section on this page of your course’s syllabus for more information.

-Complete this deliverable by posting your plan to the #success channel in Teams.
+Complete this deliverable by posting your plan to Teams’s #success plan and assessment channel.

-Your first deliverable will be the development of a plan describing the specific steps/actions you must take that you believe are necessary for success in this course.
-The end-in-mind of this effort is for you to provide the path/process that you choose to address the challenges and opportunities for growth and learning that this experience presents.
-It is intended, also, as your definition of the template you will utilize throughout your personal and professional life in undertaking challenging situation, issue and other major confrontations.
+Your first deliverable will be developing a plan describing the steps/actions you need to take that are necessary for success in this course.
+The end in mind of this effort is for you to provide the path/process that you choose to address the challenges and opportunities for growth and learning that this experience presents.
+It is also meant to define the template you will use in dealing with challenging situations, issues, and other significant confrontations throughout your personal and professional life.
 Your submission, in a minimum of 750 words, should address the suggestions for success described here.
-Remember that you are using a digital platform to complete this deliverable so be sure to review my advice on writing on digital platforms.
-Never post a Word or Google doc or pdf.
+Remember that you are using a digital platform to complete this deliverable, so review my advice on writing on digital platforms.
+Never post a Word, Google Doc, or PDF.

-Post your comments in the Course Blog that I maintain for my courses.
+Post your comments in the SW Blog that I maintain for my courses.

-I post items of interest that are relevant to the material covered in my courses.
-The materials in the posts will be discussed over the course of the semester in class and on-line.
+I post items of interest relevant to the material covered in my courses.
+The materials in the posts will be discussed over the semester in class and online.
 You are responsible for keeping current on the posts to the blog and providing comments.
 The submission schedule is included in the Schedule.
-My goal is to encourage an active discussion between and among all of my students related to the events of the day.
-And remember … it is a public blog … be certain that your comments comport with the etiquette requirements described in the Etiquette section of the Communication page.
+My goal is to encourage an active discussion between and among all of my students related to the day’s events.
+And remember … it is a public blog … be sure that your comments comport with the etiquette requirements described in the Etiquette section of the Communication page.
 I will evaluate the following factors when I assess your blog comments:

-- Your comments should not simply regurgitate the article you have reviewed.
-I have no interest in reading a “book report” version of the article that you have chosen.
-I am, however, interested in comments that provide your insight into the relevance of the article in question, and
+- Your comments should be more than just regurgitating the article you have reviewed.
+I am not interested in reading your selected article’s “book report” version.
+I am, however, interested in comments that provide your insight into the relevance of the article in question and